Cars that die are reborn to live

 It would be harder to get away with this scam these days.
 According to Detective Inspector Andrew Waterman, the head of the motor unit, the case was ''one of the investigations that changed the law".
 NSW no longer registers vehicles that have been written off, here or in other states.
 And it is now possible to check on a vehicle's history through a national database, the Personal Property Security Register (ppsr.gov.au).This does not mean car rebirthing has ceased, though.
 "If you stop one way of doing it," Waterman says, "the crooks will find another.
 But at least we have made it a lot harder."

-Sydney Auto Inspections are available throughout the Sydney CBD and greater metropolitan areas, Central Coast and Wollongong.
+Sydney Auto Inspections' mobile services are available throughout Sydney and the greater metropolitan areas, Central Coast, Wollongong, and Coff's Harbour.